w3c/wot/workshop/ws2/demos-2019-Munich/README.md

 ### Description:
 An environment sensor is capable of identifying when a room is empty by measuring the oxygen level.
-When the "room empty" condition is detected. the room is cleaned by a vacuum cleaner,  lights are turned off, window blinds are closed and a surveillence camera is turned on.
+When the "room empty" condition is detected, the room is cleaned by a vacuum cleaner,  lights are turned off, window blinds are closed and a surveillance camera is turned on.

 ### Device interactions (Proposal)